JadElHakim/JadElHakim.github.io/_posts/2024-07-11-SIEM Visualization Examples.md

 # SIEM Visualization Examples

-In this guide, we explore various SIEM visualizations using Kibana, focusing on creating dashboards that monitor critical security events.
-Each section provides a detailed walkthrough for setting up a specific visualization, accompanied by a screenshot of the final result.
+In this guide, we explored various SIEM visualizations using Kibana, focusing on creating dashboards that monitor critical security events.
+Each section provided a detailed walkthrough for setting up a specific visualization.

 ## SIEM Visualization Example 1: Failed Logon Attempts (All Users)